These tips can help cannabis business owners evaluate your growth potential, stability, and more.

 The best strategy?

 Look at your current performance relative to your past performance to give context to the metrics you are analyzing.
 Only by looking at your own financial history can you see whether you’re becoming a better or worse operator, as well as which parts of your business are thriving.

 Tip #5: Leverage Metrics to Tackle Problems

 Last but not least, it’s not enough to simply understand your metrics.
 The insight you gain from tracking your KPIs needs to translate into action.

 For example, imagine a scenario where you notice average spend is trending down.
 Beyond observing this metric impacting your business, take a moment to slice your metrics by demographics to go deeper.
 Look at age, gender, and other key audience insights.

 As age goes up, what does spend do?
 Accordingly, take action to adjust your marketing message or reach out through different communication channels to help get average spend back on track for whichever particular group you found that is driving down average spend.

 Want help setting up a financial dashboard with quarterly reporting?
 Get started with our outsourced CFO service.

 We can set up data collection, run your numbers, and give you insights and actionable steps to improve your business every quarter.
-Click the button below to get started.
+Book a free consultation today.